MicrosoftDocs/Microsoft-MPI/MPI/mpi-alltoallw-function.md

 ## Remarks

+> [!IMPORTANT]
-**Important**  To allow maximum flexibility, the displacement of blocks within the send and receive buffers is specified in bytes.
+> To allow maximum flexibility, the displacement of blocks within the send and receive buffers is specified in bytes.